tytydraco/yessleep/out/Did_my_cooking_skills_turn_my_friends_into_psychotic_monsters_or_did_a_wellknown_online_mealkit_service_do_this_on_purpose.md

 Katy’s voice exploded into nothing when something smashed into the back of my head, sending me spiralling.

-The smell of fried onions, as well as a sharp, intense pain writing in the palms of my hands woke me up.
+The smell of fried onions, as well as a sharp, intense pain writhing in the palms of my hands woke me up.

 I found myself lying on my back on my dining room table.
 When I tried to move, tried to get up, I couldn’t.
 I twisted my head to seek out where the pain was coming from.
-The first thing I saw through frayed vision was the wooden edge of the knife trembling mid-air.
+The first thing I saw through frayed vision was the wooden edge of a knife trembling mid-air.
 Blinking rapidly, I thought I was hallucinating.
 Nope.

 The knife was definitely real, and definitely suspended in mid-air.
 Panic started to ignite inside of me—and before I could speak, the air was moving in front of me.
 Suddenly, the knife wasn’t as clumsy as I thought it was.
 It didn’t tremble and shake.
 It cocked to the left and then the right.
 Like it could sense my fear.
 There was a figure blooming behind the knife.

 Gabe.

 He looked… better.
 I guessed.
-There was something fucked with his eyes, but he didn’t look dead anymore.
+There was something messed up with his eyes, but he didn’t look dead anymore.
 At least that was my logical brain talking.
 It wasn’t fully registering dead and empty eyes, and a grinning mouth full of teeth ready to rip me apart.
 I finally found my voice when Mina loomed over me with wide, unseeing eyes.
 “You’re okay.”
 I rasped when Mina’s tongue flicked out, grazing her lips.

 She was stiff.
 When I tried to move, her claw-like fingernails grasped hold of me, like I was territory.
 The girl didn’t speak.
 She just shook her head.
 Gabe didn’t look at me.
 His gaze was on my legs and arms.
 I glimpsed a thin slither of drool pooling from his lip.